 For local waterways, where governance and ownership of the waterway can be highly fragmented, a green infrastructure approach, which values waterways as infrastructure, can lead to more innovative management of waterways with outcomes that better reflect community expectations.

-The District Plan aims to integrate the objectives for waterways, which are set out in legislation, policies and plans, by prioritising the management of waterways as green infrastructure.
+The District Plan aims to integrate the objectives for waterways that are set out in legislation, policies and plans, by prioritising the management of waterways as green infrastructure.
 This involves:

 - reconceptualising waterways as an infrastructure asset that provide environmental, social and economic benefits to communities